projectdiscovery/mapcidr/README.md

 <td>
 <h3>Note:</h3>

-Not all IPv6 address can be converted to IPv4.
-You can only convert valid IPv4 represented IPv6 addresses.
+Not all IPv6 addresses can be converted to IPv4.
+You can only convert valid IPv4-represented IPv6 addresses.

 </td>
 </tr>